Home > Blog > 8 best thrift stores in Toronto (that aren’t Value Village)

 • BookEnds South: Toronto Reference Library

-BookEnds is a hidden gem.
+BookEnds is a hidden gem for secondhand books in Toronto.
 It is operated by the Friends of Toronto Public Library and has books, music CDs and DVD movies.
 Their stock comes from donations and from materials withdrawn from the library’s collection.
 Prices range from $.50 to $5.00 with the majority being priced at $1.00.

 toronto bins